EthanZhu90/ZSL_GAN/README.md

 Data:
 You can download the dataset [CUB2011](https://drive.google.com/open?id=1WBbIzrN6YFVQLVDkwQM73M7YwFubO_pO)
+Put the uncompressed data to the folder "data"

 ### to trained the GAN model, run train.py
 ### to generate fake feature and do evaluation of ZSL, run test.py